-How to change Alexa’s accent
+How to change Alexa’s accent or language

 1. Open the Alexa app